fvaloyd/ResultPattern/README.md

     return Result.Success("The product was added to the cart successfully.");
 }
 ```
-> note: As of version 2.1.0 you must to `using Francisvac.Result.AspNetCore` in order to use the `ToActionResult()` extension method.

 As you can see, we change the signature of the method, instead of returning a boolean value, we return a result.
 Then in each part of the code where we must return for whatever reason, whether there was an error or the operation completed successfully, we return a Result with the corresponding state and add a comment describing that state.